MarquisNecrosis/SVGArea/README.md

 - For big ammount of svg element is slow.

-# 3. Lehoczky merging polygon algorhitm
+# 3. Lehoczky merging polygon algorithm

-This algorhitm merge all svg elements into one or many svg elements.
+This algorithm merge all svg elements into one or many svg elements.
 It also merging gaps between polygons.
 After that calculate area all merged polygons via Shoelace formula and substracts area of gaps.

 ### Using